Main agreement Finance Norway - NITO

 Members of NITO who are trained for positions of trust within NITO, as mentioned above, shall also be granted leave of absence to a reasonable extent when they are to participate in professional courses or other professional information activities.

-The key union representatives in NITO are important for the cooperation and agreement system between Finance Norway and NITO to work.
+The key union representatives in NITO are important for the cooperation and agreement system between Finance Norway/NHO and NITO to work.
 A lack of facilitation and recruitment to these positions can lead to less appropriate forms of cooperation.

 c) Member meetings